ironsmile/euterpe/README.md

 Name Change
 ======

 Euterpe was previously known as "HTTPMS" from "HTTP Media Server".
 This name is too generic, it proved to be very hard to remember and was all-around a bad choice.
 At the time I was mostly thinking about the function and not the presentation of the project.
-Since there are more pople using it now it makes sense to improve this aspect as well.
+Since there are more people using it now it makes sense to improve this aspect as well.

 "Euterpe" was chosen because of the obvious association with the muse of music.
 There are still places where internally the software refers to itself as "HTTPMS" but they will go away with time.
 Hopefully soon.